Joe Gilbert (baseball)

-Joe Dennis Gilbert (born April 20, 1952) is a former Major League Baseball pitcher.
+Joe Dennis Gilbert (born April 20, 1952) is an American former Major League Baseball (MLB) pitcher.
 Gilbert played for the Montreal Expos in 1972 and 1973.
 Gilbert retired with one win and one save at the MLB level, both coming in 1973.
-His lone win in relief and it came on July 4, 1973 against the Mets.
-Ironically, Hall of Famer Tom Seaver got a no decision as the starting pitcher that day for the Mets.
+His lone win in relief and it came on July 4, 1973 against the New York Mets.
+Hall of Famer Tom Seaver got a no decision as the starting pitcher that day for the Mets.
 His one save came on May 5, 1973.
-Gilbert pitched the 9th inning to nail down a 8-6 Expos victory over the Reds.
+Gilbert pitched the 9th inning to nail down a 8-6 Expos victory over the Cincinnati Reds.